MicrosoftDocs/architecture-center/docs/example-scenario/service-to-service/restrict-communications-content.md

 - **Validate the token appid claim**.
 Service B can validate the token [appid claim][accesstokenclaims], which identifies the Azure AD-registered application that requested the token.
 Service B must explicitly check the claim against a known access control caller list.
 - **Check for roles in the token**.
 Similarly, by checking for the presence of a certain **role** in the incoming token, Service B can ensure that Service A has explicit access permission.
 - **Require user assignment**.
 Alternatively, Service B's owner or admin can configure Azure AD to [require user assignment][userassignment] to give a token to a service principal.
-Only applications that have explicit permissions to the Service B application can get a token towards Service B. Service B then doesn't need to do an explicit role check, except if required by business logic.
+Only applications that have explicit permissions to the Service B application can get a token toward Service B. Service B then doesn't need to do an explicit role check, unless required by business logic.

    To set up the user assignment requirement: